 Dwell well on this one, because once you make a decision and open all the social media accounts under that name it will be a pain in the ass to change it and start from scratch.

-Tip: If your blog is about muffin recipes, don’t call it Ana’s muffins, because tomorrow you might get bored of muffins and switch to macaroons.
-A better option would be Ana’s desserts, Ana’s pastry etc.so you can allow yourself to change blog’s main topic in the future without hurting your brand.
+Tip: If your blog is about muffin recipes, don’t call it Ana’s muffins, because tomorrow you might get bored with muffins and switch to macaroons.
+A better option would be Ana’s desserts, Ana’s pastry etc.so you can allow yourself to change the blog’s main topic in the future without hurting your brand.